oVirt/ovirt-site/source/documentation/admin-guide/chap-Storage.md

 Set up NFS shares that will serve as storage domains on an Enterprise Linux server.

    **Note:** The export storage domain is deprecated.
 Storage data domains can be unattached from a data center and imported to another data center in the same environment, or in a different environment.
 Virtual machines, floating virtual disks, and templates can then be uploaded from the imported storage domain to the attached data center.
-See [Importing Existing Storage Domains](sect-Importing_Existing_Storage_Domains) for information on importing storage domains.
+See [Importing Existing Storage Domains](#importing-existing-storage-domains) for information on importing storage domains.
+   {: .alert .alert-info}

 Specific system user accounts and system user groups are required by oVirt so the Engine can store data in the storage domains represented by the exported directories.